BlueAccords/blog-app-in-many-stacks/README.md

 ### Patrons

-The development of these examples have been [funded by the Chiedo Labs](https://labs.chie.do).
+The development of these examples have been [funded by Chiedo Labs](https://labs.chie.do).

 ### License